Fostering Enterprise Conversations Around Data on Collaboration Platforms: Interview Study

-\bpstart{Participants} First, we reconnected with our co-design workshop participants, with eight of nine returning (P1--3, P5--9).
+First, we reconnected with our co-design workshop participants, with eight of nine returning (P1--3, P5--9).
 As in the initial workshop, we conducted a paired interview with colleagues P6 and P7; otherwise the interviews involved a single participant.
-Since we had already established context and rapport with these participants, these interviews were conducted within 45 minutes.
-We also recruited an additional six data professionals (S1--6; 3 female, 3 male) from diverse organizations (\eg~corporate, government, nonprofit).
+As we had already established context and rapport with these participants, these interviews took 45 minutes.
+We recruited additional six data professionals (S1--6; 3 female, 3 male) from enterprise, government, and non-profit organizations to diversify our participants' backgrounds.
 Their job titles included data analyst, program manager, and business analyst.
-These interviews lasted an hour, as we needed to first understand the work context of the new participants.
+These six interviews lasted an hour, as we needed to understand their work context.